sendami-tech/sendamiTechBlog/_posts/2021-02-23-How-to-mock-a-typescript-library-with-jest.md

 Let's see what I figured out

-# Basic tips to work with matchers
+# Basic tips working with matchers

 * To test if a constructor or a function call throws an error, add a function instantiating the class.
 In this way the error will be thrown just before the assertion.